Kangana Ranaut: Akshay Kumar Needs To Be Given Credit For Bringing Women-centric Films To Forefront

 She further continued, "It is only thanks to people like Kamal Jain and Mr Goenka that Rani Laxmibai was made.
 It wasn't because of my stardom.
 Rangoon had flopped, Simran had flopped.
 Few males decided to support Manikarnika hence it was made so that responsibility they need to recognise and also to completely denying to play an important part ina women-centric film by male heroes is so bad and it is so wrong.
 If big stars are giving their faces and lending their star power to such projects it is ok."

-Kangana Explains How The Need Of Hero Is Still Mandatory In Films
+Kangana Explains How The Need For A Hero Is Still Mandatory In Films

 "The entire system works against women-centric films.
 First of all the audience, 80% of the audience is the male audience.
 It isn't that they are against women-centric films but there are these uneducated male audiences whose idea of films is very limited.
 Whose ideas of films mainly is very sensual cinema, so obviously the large part of our audience is that and is a big obstacle and they are not accepting of a woman as the leading force of the film.
 There has to be a hero's face and women need to be a secondary part to that."